libxengine/libxengine/README.en.md

   XEngine makes your network programming and development work easier and more enjoyable.
 Now, start learning this engine...

 ## Software goals
 After learning this set of development communication engine, in your future work and study, you will find that the development of network communication-related applications is very easy and happy, and there will be no troubles.
 It almost contains all the API function packages related to network communication.
+This development kit uses the export of C mode uniformly, and the functions between modules can be used independently or all.
+You can choose the module to use according to your needs.

+## Development kit
+XEngine is a complete set of development kits related to network communication and backend servers.He provides a development library for the entire back-end service life cycle,He solves a series of complex problems from the network IO layer to the application layer, including performance problems
+You can use this development kit to solve network, thread, log, database, etc. issues, but only need to pay attention to your business layer implementation.

 ## Software Architecture
 ![软件架构图](http://www.xyry.org/EngineFrameWork.png "软件架构图")